hypo69/hypo/docs/gemini/consultant/ru/category/header.md

 Module: src.category

 :platform: Windows, Unix
-:synopsis: Module defining the project's root path.
+:synopsis: Module for determining the project's root path.
            All imports are built relative to this path.
-:TODO: Move to system variable in the future.
+:TODO: In the future, move this to a system variable.
 """

 import sys
-from pathlib import Path
+import json
-from packaging.version import Version from src.utils.jjson import j_loads
+from packaging.version import Version from pathlib import Path

 from src import gs
+from src.utils.jjson import j_loads
-from src.logger import logger
+from src.logger import logger # импорт логгера

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """